-The simulation model created for testing purposes of adaptation layer is shown in Fig. 3 below.
+The simulation model created for testing purposes of adaptation layer is shown in Fig. 5 below.
 All nodes in the access part of the network are connected using 10 Gbps links, while the core routers are connected using 1 Gbps links.
 OSPF protocol is used as an IGP, and RSVP-TE protocol is used for establishment of LSPs.
+Between the LERs is 10 tunnels configured (two for each of five traffic classes).
+Traffic mapping at ingress LER is done using five different FEC based on the address of the traffic source.
+Traffic of each FEC is transmitted through two LSP (the first has an explicit route LER1-LSR1-LSR4-LER2, and the second-LER1 LSR1-LSR3-LER2).